huggingface/api-inference-community/README.md

 - **Text generation**: Input is a text, output is a dict of generated text
 - **Image recognition**: Input is an image, output is a dict of generated text
 - **Question answering**: Input is a question + some context, output is a dict containing necessary information to locate the answer to the `question` within the `context`.
-- **Audio source separation**: Input is some audio, and the output is n audio files that sum up to the original audio but contain individual soures of sound (either speakers or instruments for instant).
+- **Audio source separation**: Input is some audio, and the output is n audio files that sum up to the original audio but contain individual sources of sound (either speakers or instruments for instant).
-- **Token classification**: Input is some text, and the output is a list of entities mentionned in the text.
-Entities can be anything remarquable like locations, organisations, persons, times etc...
+- **Token classification**: Input is some text, and the output is a list of entities mentioned in the text.
+Entities can be anything remarkable like locations, organisations, persons, times etc...
 - **Text to speech**: Input is some text, and the output is an audio file saying the text...
 - **Sentence Similarity**: Input is some sentence and a list of reference sentences, and the list of similarity scores.